-has resulted in an internal 'open wedge' of green space, the buildings' lungs.
-Vertical circulation at each lobby opens out to the lungs, welcoming users with open green space and views to the PHOTOGRAPHY neighbourhood beyond.
+Massing has been sensitively split into two primary building components, which coupled with consideration of adjoining sites and their development likelihood has resulted in an internal 'open wedge' of green space, the buildings' lungs.
+Vertical circulation at each lobby opens out to the lungs, welcoming users with open green space and views to the neighbourhood beyond.